 France used to have a complicated system of degrees and diplomas but are now being standardised to Bachelor, Master and Doctorate degrees.
 A lot of schools are state-funded, but business schools are mostly privately owned.

-There is also a system of elite schools called the grandes écoles – which can be compared to graduate schools.
-This includes some top institutions such as Audencia Business School, Central Nantes School of Management and IESEG School of Management.
+There is also a system of elite schools called the grandes écoles — which can be compared to graduate schools.
+This includes some top institutions such as Audencia Business School, Central Nantes School of Management and Paris School of Business.

-If you also prefer to study in English whilst in France, you’ll also be happy to know that schools in France today are making a larger effort now to offer programmes in English.
-And with a large percentage of students coming from around Europe and abroad, there is also a lot of diversity on campus.
-Plus, you can expect lots of activities and events organized by student unions.
+If you prefer to study in English whilst in France, you’ll be happy to know that schools in France are making a larger effort to offer programmes in English.
+And with a large percentage of students coming from around Europe and abroad, there is a lot of diversity on campus.
+Plus, you can expect a lot of activities and events organised by student unions.

 #3 Student Life in France: Off Campus

-Students in France also never fail to travel around the region.
-Just like other European and Schengen countries, students get access to many discounts on rail passes and other travel opportunities.
-You might even get opportunities to travel as part of your programme or internship.
+Students in France have a lot of opportunity to travel.
+Just like other European and Schengen countries, students in France get many discounts on rail passes and other travel experiences.
+You might even get to travel as part of your programme or internship.

 You’ll also be surrounded by testaments of France’s long history and wonderful heritage.
-There are more than a thousand of museums throughout the country, for example.
-From hundreds of castles and medieval towns, you’ll also get to experience paintings from the greatest artists such as Monet, Gauguin and Renoir.
+There are more than a thousand museums throughout the country, for example.
+From hundreds of castles and medieval towns, you’ll also get to see paintings from great artists such as Monet, Gauguin and Renoir.

-Plus if you get the chance to study in, or near, the capital city of Paris you’ll never be too far away from an exciting contemporary social life.
-Paris has it all, and it is one of the most majestic capital cities in the entire world.
+If you get the chance to study in or near the capital city of Paris, you’ll never be far from an exciting cultural and social events.
+Paris has it all, and is one of the most majestic capital cities in the world.
 You can’t miss The Louvre, Notre Dame de Paris, Montmartre, the Musée d’Orsay, Versailles, and the hundreds of exhibitions.

 Depending on where you study in France and the type of accommodation, the average student in France spends about €600-800 a month.
-Living in student halls mean you can expect to pay between €150-350.
-However, in Paris, a student lodging is around €400 and up to €800 if you’re in private apartments.
+Living in student halls means you can expect to pay between €150-350.
+However, in Paris, a student lodging is around €400 and up to €800 if you’re in private flats.

 Transportation also varies from city to city.
-There are usually discounts for students as well, which comes down to around €50 per month.
+There are usually discounts for students, which brings costs down to around €50 per month.
 Food isn’t a big a problem either.
-Prices at a restau-u (restaurants in the university) are great for students.
+Prices at a restau-u (restaurants in the university) are excellent for students.
 You can even find complete meals for €3.50.

 #5 Study in France: Visa Information

-Here’s the good news – especially if you’re outside the EU!
-France is making an effort to recruit international students now, so the French government has simplified the Visa process.
+Here’s even more good news — especially if you’re outside the EU!
+France is making an effort to recruit international students now, so the French government has simplified the visa process.
 So if you live in one of the 41 countries of the “Study in France” procedure, you now have a single online service to help you.
-Your visa application will automatically be transferred to the French consular authorities in your country of residence through this platform.
-Don’t live in one of those countries?
+This platform automatically transfers your visa application to the French consular authorities in your country of residence.

 This is just a taste of all the amazing things you can expect from student life in France.
 Want to learn more about what you can expect from schools there?
-Check out the different schools and programmes available in France further down on the page
+Check out the different schools and programmes available in France on our home page.